jeremyfix/deeplearning-lectures/Webpage/00-pytorch-fashionMnist.md

                                                  train=False)
 ```

-When running this script on the GPU, uou may encounter a time out issue which is due to the way our GPUs connect to internet.
+When running this script on the GPU of CentraleSupélec, you may encounter a timeout issue which is due to the way our GPUs connect to internet via a proxy.
 If this is the case, have a look to the [FAQ](faq.html).

 <div class="w3-card w3-sand">